top of page

 Final Thoughts on Resetting After the Holidays

 Choosing the right bread is a simple but effective way to support your body’s reset after the holiday season.
 Whole grain, sourdough, and rye breads offer nutrients and fiber that help balance blood sugar and improve digestion.
 Pairing better bread choices with other healthy habits like hydration, exercise, and sleep creates a strong foundation for lasting wellness.
-Last but not least do not forget to enjoy your meal and not to feel guilty.
-Satisfaction and happiness is key for an healthy balanced lifestyle.
-Furthermore, if you want to start your sourdough journey drop a message to me and Grannie.
+Last but not least, do not forget to enjoy your meal and not to feel guilty.
+Satisfaction and happiness are key for a healthy balanced lifestyle.
+Furthermore, if you want to start your sourdough journey, drop a message to me and Grannie.

 Comments